 If regular sealers are applied to concrete, rising moisture can result in efflorescence.
 This is the migration of salt, which results in white streaks across the surface of your slab.
 Since the migration is taking place underneath the sealant, it’s an extremely difficult issue to address.

 Many concrete floors are stained to achieve a more professional and aesthetically pleasing appearance.
-However, when you add moisture to the equation, a careful application can go to waste.
+However, when you add wetness to the equation, a careful application can go to waste.

-Rising moisture can interfere with the copper salts used in staining.
+Rising dampness can interfere with the copper salts used in staining.
 The result is unattractive discoloration.

 Water from the subfloor can cause corrosion and degradation in the floor and walls.
 At worst, these can undermine the supportive structures that keep buildings sturdy.